Junction-2023-9room/.github/profile/README.md

 ### **Solution**

-1. **For Institutions - AutoWaste**:
+1. **For Institutions - `autoWaste`**:
     - Guidance on waste disposal methods, especially important regulations.
-    - Price comparison and recommendations, prioritizing companies like SK Ecoplant that utilize Jaka Robot for cost optimization.
+    - Price comparison and recommendations, prioritizing companies like SK Ecoplant that utilize JAKA Robot for cost optimization.
-2. **For Companies - Jaka Robot**:
+2. **For Companies - JAKA Robotics**:
-    - Introducing one Jaka Robot can:
+    - Introducing one JAKA Robot can:
         - Enhance productivity by 1.5 times compared to human labor.
         - Save up to 45 million KRW annually.